Can we ALL agree that one off initiatives won’t change a lifetime of conscious or unconscious biases?

 And there was a better way

-If Caitlin’s company had an end to end plan which helped Caitlin to advance in her career following the disclosure then it would have been a different story.
+If Caitlin’s company had an end-to-end plan which helped Caitlin to advance in her career following the disclosure, then it would have been a different story.

-2. Assimilate the data into meaningful action
+2. Overcome Ineffective diversity training by assimilating the data into meaningful action

-This is the sure way to say “it doesn’t work”
+This is the sure way to say, “it doesn’t work”

-A sure way to look back at the 12 months not having a clue what to do next
+A sure way to look back at the 12 months of not having a clue what to do next

 Trying to find a magic pill